The Ipcress File (TV series): Reception

 Stuart Jeffries, writing in The Guardian, suggests that what makes The Ipcress File worth reviving is that "now, as then, the Etonian death grip on politics and public service imperils Britain more than any tooled-up Russian."
 He gave the first episode four out of five stars, praised Cole's performance and the preservation of the novel's "snarling class politics".

 Writing in The Times about episode one, Carole Midgley asked if we need a remake of The Ipcress File and said Cole did a "restrained, nuanced job" but "it was always going to feel like watching the understudy standing in" and praised Tom Hollander as "the best thing in it", giving episode one three out of five stars.
 By episode two, Midgley admitted to enjoying the show "more than I expected" and being won over by Cole's "cocky insouciance and grounded humanity... making, dare I say it, the character more his own."

 Also writing in The Times, Hugo Rifkind praised ITV's "cool and stylish" remake but found it a little too "cartoony and shallow".
-On the whole Rifkind enjoyed it saying that "It's Sunday night, it's ITV, and while the goodies might be a bit of a mess, at least the baddies are definitely bad.
+On the whole Rifkind enjoyed it writing that "It's Sunday night, it's ITV, and while the goodies might be a bit of a mess, at least the baddies are definitely bad.
 What more could you want?”.

 Rachel Sigee writing in the i gave the first episode four out of five stars.
 She praised Joe Cole's "fine performance" but said it was "a little detached for an everyman hero."
-Sigee says "the show looked sensational" and "a spy drama centred around the Soviet nuclear threat couldn't be more relevant" but given Russia's current war in Ukraine, "it's a little hard to stomach."
+Sigee writes that "the show looked sensational" and "a spy drama centred around the Soviet nuclear threat couldn't be more relevant" but given Russia's current war in Ukraine, "it's a little hard to stomach."

 Michael Hogan described it as "a gripping period thriller…where the script does the talking….the most enjoyable ITV drama in ages…"